 Causes of Diverticulosis

 Diverticulosis is rare when diets are generally high in fiber, grain, fruits and vegetables, which has led scientists and GI doctors to conclude that a low-fiber diet causes or at least contributes to the condition.
 A low-fiber diet requires more pressure inside your digestive tract to push food along; years of this added strain leads to diverticulosis.

 Most people with diverticulosis have no symptoms, so the disease is usually discovered by accident.
 Testing for another condition with a barium enema or performing a screening exam — such as a colonoscopy, for example — can uncover the existence of diverticula.
 Gastroenterologists like our doctors recommend regular colon cancer screening once you reach 45 years of age or earlying depending on risk factors.
 A regular colonoscopy also can detect diverticula.

-Specialists like Dr. Khodadadian agree that the best way to treat diverticular disease is to prevent it from happening in the first place.
+Specialists like our doctors agree that the best way to treat diverticular disease is to prevent it from happening in the first place.
 The way to do that is to avoid constipation by eating a diet high in fiber and rich in fruits and vegetables.
 Such a diet makes it easier for your digestive system to do its job, thereby preventing constipation and leading to a healthy colon.

 Once diverticula form, however, they do not simply disappear by themselves.
 Most likely, if you have diverticulosis, you won’t have symptoms or need treatment.
 If you do have symptoms — abdominal pain, bloating or constipation — the first treatment plan often is to increase the amount of fiber in your diet.
 An alternative treatment is a supplemental fiber product that comes in pill, powder or wafer form.
-Diverticulosis treatment by GI doctor Dr. Khodadadian may include a muscle relaxant to ease spasms in your colon.
+Diverticulosis treatment by our GI doctors may include a muscle relaxant to ease spasms in your colon.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
-Please consult a GI doctor or gastroenterology specialist about your specific condition.
-Only a trained, experienced GI specialist like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.
+Please consult a GI doctor or gastroenterology specialists about your specific condition.
+Only trained, experienced GI specialists like our doctors can determine an accurate diagnosis and proper treatment.